ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Installation Guide.md

    on how you can install Python `3.12` on your system

 > [!WARNING]
-> If you are using Linux, make sure explicitly specify the Python version when running the commands that require
+> If you are using Linux, make sure to explicitly specify the Python version when running the commands that require
-> the specification of Python version!
+> the specification of the Python version!

 > [!TIP]
 > To verify if you have successfully installed Python on your system, open up a command prompt or terminal and run